Complaints Policy and Procedure

 - complaints about the behaviour of other students

-- This procedure applies to all students of GFTS undertaking a course of study operated by the company.
-Students undertaking programmes with other institutions or organisations, which are franchised, accredited or approved by GFTS, should use the procedures that are in place in that institution or organisation.
+- This procedure applies to all students and employer clients of GFTS undertaking a course of study operated by the company.
+Students and employers undertaking programmes with other institutions or organisations, which are franchised, accredited or approved by GFTS, should use the procedures that are in place in that institution or organisation.

-- Most complaints will be resolved informally by an appropriate member of staff, such as an office manager or course tutor.
+- Most complaints will be resolved informally by an appropriate member of staff, such as the assigned tutor or any member of the Quality Team.
 The complaint may be made orally or in writing, normally within ten working days of the incident or action from which the complaint arises.

-- If the student is dissatisfied with the response s/he receives from this informal procedure, then s/he should follow the procedures described in the general complaints procedure below.
+- If the student/employer is dissatisfied with the response s/he receives from this informal procedure, then s/he should follow the procedures described in the general complaints procedure below.

 - a full statement of the complaint